DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/1 Configuration/export/export.md

 The following restrictions apply when users export PivotGrid:

-- Only XLSX files are supported out of the box.
-To export PivotGrid to CSV, implement the **exportPivotGrid(options)** method as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.
+- Only XLSX files are supported out of the box. #include uiwidgets-pivot-grid-csv-export
 - Only visible rows and columns are exported.